 1. Soft hold

-This is a soft hold, and if there is a bully booking that comes through, they will boot you out.
+This is a soft hold, and if a bully booking comes through, they will boot you out.
 But if you feel like you and your potential vendor had a great connection, and you didn’t feel like you were just “another bride,” they are most likely to respect the soft hold and call you first.
-If you really love your vendor, respect them as well and call them if you change your mind.
+If you really love your vendor, respect them and call them if you change your mind.

 2. The “rest” of the wedding printouts/stationeries

-To set the DIY wedding stationery, you can ask your venue coordinator if they can also place them on the tables as they set up the tableware.
+To set up the DIY wedding stationery, you can ask your venue coordinator to place them on the tables as they set up the tableware.
 Most venues will agree to do so.
-Or if you have hired a day-of wedding coordinator, they will definitely set it up for you.
+Or, if you have hired a day-of wedding coordinator, they will definitely set it up for you.

 3. Re-purpose your decor and flowers